Nysa, Poland: Modern period

 During the Thirty Years' War (1618–1648) Nysa was besieged three times.
 It was plundered by the Saxons and Swedes.
 Polish prince (and later King) Władysław IV Vasa visited the town several times between 1619 and 1638.
-In 1624 the Kolegium Carolinum Neisse (today the Allgemeinbildende Lyzeum John III Sobieski), one of the most renowned schools of Silesia, was established as a Jesuit college.
+In 1624 the Kolegium Carolinum Neisse (today the I Liceum Ogólnokształcące), one of the most renowned schools of Silesia, was established as a Jesuit college.
 Polish King Michał Korybut Wiśniowiecki and Polish prince James Louis Sobieski both attended this school.

 During the First Silesian War (War of the Austrian Succession), in 1741, Nysa was besieged and captured by Prussians, King Frederick II of Prussia laid the foundations of its modern fortifications.
 In 1758, during the Seven Years' War, it was besieged by the Austrians.
 On 25 August 1769 it was the site of a meeting between Frederick II and Emperor Joseph II, co-regent in the Habsburg monarchy of Austria.
 Gilbert du Motier, Marquis de Lafayette, officer of the American Revolutionary War and French Revolution and co-author of the Declaration of the Rights of Man and of the Citizen, was imprisoned in the town by the Prussians in 1794.